Mickleham - Yuroke

 Mickleham - Yuroke has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 86 projects that could affect the region.
-Notable ones include Botanical Estate, Botanical Village Town Centre, New Schools Construction Program - Northern Suburbs (scheduled for openings in 2026), and Mickleham Secondary College.
-The following list details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch identified 76 projects that may affect the area.
+Notable projects include Botanical Estate, Botanical Village Town Centre, New Schools Construction Program - Northern Suburbs (scheduled openings in 2026), and Mickleham Secondary College.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.